Industries · Real Estate

 Depreciation left on the table

-Missed Section 179, missed bonus depreciation, missed component depreciation.
-We rebuild your depreciation schedule and capture what your prior accountant missed.
+Missed bonus depreciation, missed component depreciation, assets never added to the schedule.
+We rebuild your depreciation schedule so your tax preparer can capture what was missed.

 Wrong entity structure